 Winvic has secured a £29 million contract to deliver a new state-of-the-art Intermodal Rail Freight Terminal at Prologis RFI DIRFT in Northamptonshire.
 The scheme forms part of Prologis’ extension to its UK’s premiere logistics park – DIRFT III – and comprises significant earthworks, 79,000m2 concrete terminal slab, 9km rail track networked to the existing terminal and the West Coast Mainline, and three complex bridges.

-When completed in summer 2021, the terminal will be capable of receiving up to 24, 775m long trains each day and the concrete yard will provide space for the storage of approximately 460 containers.
+When completed in summer 2021, the terminal will be capable of receiving up to 24, 775m long trains each day.
 The Winvic design team and its consultants have designed the terminal slab to withstand the weight of containers stacked four high and loaded to 21 tonnes each; circa 30,000m3 of stress resistant, fibre reinforced concrete will be used and the surface will be engineered to efficiently manage extensive reach stacker operations.
 Winvic will be constructing the five-track, 800m long siding and installing a Rail Traverser.
 This specialist equipment – which moves trains perpendicularly from one track to the next – is rarely used on UK railways, but it allows the terminal length to be shorter as a head shunt isn’t required.

 The Winvic team started on site at the beginning of June and have last week completed the earthwork re-engineering of the plateaux, which although had been created circa four years ago, had suffered weather degradation.
 This bulk-earthworks programme has comprised approximately 60,000m2 of cut and fill works and 40,000m2 of sub-base has been positioned in preparation for the pouring of the concrete slabs, taking place the week commencing 17 August.
 Two live camera feeds of the project can be viewed on Winvic Live.